2003 European heatwave

 The 2003 European heat wave saw the hottest summer recorded in Europe since at least 1540.
-France was hit especially hard.
+Spain, France, and Italy were hit especially hard.
 The heat wave led to health crises in several countries and combined with drought to create a crop shortfall in parts of Southern Europe.
 The death toll has been estimated at more than 70,000.

 The predominant heat was recorded in July and August, partly a result of the western European seasonal lag from the maritime influence of the Atlantic warm waters in combination with hot continental air and strong southerly winds.